Girl comforting her dog and cat.

 An approaching storm can turn even the most confident cats and dogs into a bundle of nerves.
 And since storms can appear suddenly and without warning, proper pet preparedness is of utmost importance — especially since thunderstorm season is a busy time of year for lost pets.

-Here’s how you can soothe your cat or dog’s storm anxiety, and why proper pet preparedness is key to helping your best friend weather a storm.
+Here’s how you can help soothe your cat or dog’s storm anxiety, and why proper pet preparedness is key to helping your best friend weather a storm.

 How can I help my cat or dog’s anxiety before a storm?